Russian oil price cap likely to divert trade to smaller businesses - Vitol

 Since regulations for the price cap will apply to the provision of financial services for the trade, Hardy expects one alternative trading location to be Dubai, where companies can operate without being subject to the price cap.

-The price cap will probably be segmented into three portions, including low-value Russian products, high-value Russian products, and crude oil, he added.
+The price cap will probably be segmented into three portions, including low-value Russian products, high-value Russian producs, and crude oil, he added.

 The G7 groups Britain, Canada, France, Germany, Italy, Japan and the United States plus the European Union.

-"People are saying (that for) this winter, we can afford to relax a little bit.
-I think it's possibly too early for that."

-There was still potential for supply disruptions and problems with Russian pipelines, as well as uncertainty around the weather, he said.

-(Reporting by Jeslyn Lerh and Trixie Yap; Editing by Ana Nicolaci da Costa and Bradley Perrett)
+(Reporting by Jeslyn Lerh and Trixie Yap; Editing Ana Nicolaci da Costa and Bradley Perrett)

 ((Jeslyn.Lerh@thomsonreuters.com;))